HimanshuEng/movie-api-backend-task/README.md

 ## ⚠️ Important Notes

-- This project uses **in-memory storage**, so all data will be deleted when the server restarts.
+- This project uses **MySQL database**, so data will be stored permanently.
 - IDs are auto-generated using an internal counter.
 - This project is made for learning REST API concepts and CRUD operations.